xshen053/CampusMap/README.md

 ## Project Description

-- Designing and developing a task scheduler is interesting to us because most of us use some task scheduler software nowadays, such as Microsoft Todo.
-Therefore, we are curious about the mechanism of how to create a task scheduler.
-What’s more, the function of the present task scheduler is limited.
-So if we want to add some new function or features, we can only do them ourselves.
-Realizing such a task scheduler can not only help us solidify what we learned in CS100, but can also help us improve our ability of time management.

 - The goal of this project is to build a full-stack web application, which is, a campus map!
 I learned a lot through the process.

 - The languages/tools/technologies I used.